 Corrective actions were immediately taken to reduce the amount of ammonia being discharged from the facility.
-The results for ammonia since this upset have been well under permit limits and we are confident that the facility will continue meeting ammonia permit limits.
+These actions included: reducing their wasting to increase their SRT in aeration, increasing DO's in the aeration basins, and aerating their 1st basin (denitrification zone) during the day.
+The results for ammonia since the upset have been under permit limits and they are confident that the facility will continue meeting ammonia permit limits.